chicken coop size

 Outdoor Chicken Run

-Be careful about including an outdoor run in the square footage requirements for a coop.
+Be careful about including an outdoor chicken coop and run within the square footage requirements for a coop.
 This is especially true if your outdoor run is not covered with a roof.

 Chickens often refuse to go outside during heavy rain or when the ground is covered with snow.
 The outdoor run should be considered a bonus rather than a part of the main coop area.